rihemebh/Security-cheat-sheet/README.md

 This algo could easly be attacked by the Man in the midlle

 **Solution**: <br/>

+- By adding b (prove the identity of b) , a will make sure if he is talking with b or with not

 <img src="https://github.com/rihemebh/Security-cheat-sheet/blob/main/The-Needham-Schroeder-Lowe-protocol-with-public-keys.png" />

 ## RSA
 NP-complete problem

 **Parameters**:
-1. choose 2 numbers p & q
+1. choose 2 prime numbers p & q
 2. N= p*q
 3. L = (p-1)*(q-1)
 4. Generate the public Key (e,N): e is between 1 and L and coprime with N and L